binayakdev/dotfiles/README.md

 These are my dotfiles.
 The dotfiles are available for following softwares.

 - Vim
+- Tmux
 - Ranger
 - Alacritty
 - Starship